Next Day.

 "…I left."

-A hand rested gently on Shura's head.
+A hand rested gently on Shura's head not forceful, not heavy, just present.

 "You want to build something for yourself."